Macrometacorp/docs/docs/transactions/transaction-attributes.md

 ## `lockTimeout` Attribute

 `lockTimeout` sets a time limit in seconds for how long a transaction waits to acquire a lock on a collection.
 It's particularly relevant for transactions requiring exclusive access.
-A well-set `lockTimeout` can prevent transactions from stalling indefinitely, especially when set to 0, causes the transaction to wait indefinitely.
+Setting `lockTimeout` to 0 causes the transaction to wait indefinitely.
 Default lock timeout is 900 seconds.

 ## `maxTransactionSize` Attribute